xavi-/sublime-maybs-quit/README.md

 ## Getting Maybs Quit

-Currently the easiest way to get Maybs Quit is by cloning this git repository into your [Packages Directory](http://sublimetext.info/docs/en/basic_concepts.html):
+The easiest way to get SelectUntil is with [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).
+Search for "Maybs Quit".

+Alternatively you can clone this git repository into your [Packages Directory](http://sublimetext.info/docs/en/basic_concepts.html):

-	git://github.com/xavi-/sublime-quit-guard.git
+	git://github.com/xavi-/sublime-maybs-quit.git

 ## Developed by